RigsOfRods/docs.rigsofrods.org/source/gameplay/jargon.md

 ### Flares

 Flares are lights in Rigs of Rods.
-The name refers to their visualization - a 2d flare image, the classic simple depicition of a light source in 3D games.
+The name refers to their visualization - a 2d flare image, the classic simple depiction of a light source in 3D games.

 ### Props